Subhaprada/dsalgo/README.md

 # dsalgo

-This project meant for dsalgo of variuos solution
+This project meant for dsalgo of variuos solution/approach